Quantum-Accelerators/quacc/docs/user/settings.md

 !!!
 Important

-    This approach works for all settings except for `WORKFLOW_ENGINE`, which must be defined before importing any quacc recipes.
+    This approach should work as expected for all settings except `WORKFLOW_ENGINE`, which must be defined before any other imports.
 Therefore, it is recommended to use the YAML file or environment variable approach for specifying the workflow engine.